Step-by-Step Due Diligence

 Set up Reporting Lines

-- Ask community members about preferred methods for 2-way communication.
+Ask community members about preferred methods for 2-way communication.
 Ensure reporting lines are community-specific, confidential, accessible and inclusive.
+Identify reporting requirements for different populations and ensure there are non-written and other forms of reporting if needed.

-- Make sure focal points are aware of “signs” of potential HLP issues (i.e. requests to change terms of project agreement, reports of occupancy tax payments).
+Make sure focal points are aware of “signs” of potential HLP issues (i.e. requests to change terms of project agreement, reports of occupancy tax payments).

 Community Check-ins

-- Routinely update communities/individuals on the status of HLP issue referral cases, how cases are being managed, what actions are being taken, and how this will impact them.
+Routinely update communities/individuals on the status of HLP issue referral cases, how cases are being managed, what actions are being taken, and how this will impact them.
 This is important for transparency, accountability and to encourage communities to continue sharing information.